vbhalla/vbhalla.github.io/_posts/2019-06-04-linear-programming-post.md

   </tbody>
 </table>
 </div>
-I started to wonder if this could be viewed as potential portfolio consisting of optimal terms, coverage amounts, and of course pricing.
+I started to wonder if this could be viewed as a potential portfolio consisting of optimal terms, coverage amounts, and, most importantly, costs.

-Taking a deeper look at a few plots you start to see how these 3 paramaters have some interesting relationships; leading me to conclude that perhaps there could be a potential optimum portfolio of coverages.
+After taking a deeper look at a few plots, I started to realize how these 3 parameters have some interesting correlations, leading me to conclude that perhaps there could be a potential optimum portfolio of coverage.

 ```python